 - Fave.
 Fave earns the third spot, perhaps due to its strategic partnerships with the first two in the list, GrabPay and PayLah!
 When you activate FavePay as a payment method for your online store, you could access Fave’s pool of 6.1 million users (both in Singapore and Malaysia) and FaveBiz, a business dashboard that presents customer and business performance data and insights relevant to you.
 Although technically not an e-wallet because it does not store money, it serves many functions as an e-wallet: FavePay stores credit, debit, and loyalty card details on a smartphone and processes payments.

-- Other digital wallets used in Singapore include EZ-Link, Singtel Dash, AliPay, Google Pay, PayNow, Shopee Pay and Apple Pay.
+- Other digital wallets used in Singapore include EZ-Link, Singtel Dash, AliPay, Google Pay, PayNow, Shopee Pay, Kudos, and Apple Pay.

 Bank debits deduct the amount spent by a customer from his bank account directly to yours.
 Customers give their bank account information for a merchant to deduct automatically from the customers’ bank accounts at a specific time weekly, monthly, yearly, etc. Merchants or online sellers would usually send a confirmation message or email to customers of the amount deducted at the time of deduction even though customers have pre-authorized the debits.